Why do we pray?

 In Matthew 6:10 Jesus taught his disciples to pray “…thy will be done on earth as it is in heaven.”
 I think it is important that we tell God what it is we think we need.
 It is also important to let God know our wants and our will.
 But, (heavy emphasis on the word but) we need to listen to God and find out what He thinks and what He knows we need.
 We must remember that God's will is more important and much better for us than our own.
 We can tell God our wants and needs, but we need to tell him, “not my will be done, but let your will be done.”
 As the saying goes “let go and let God.”
 Find out what God's will is and pray for it to happen.
 If we would pray for God's will to be done in our lives, I think we would have a lot fewer problems.

 It comes down to will power.
 Whose will do we want to be accomplished?
 We really only have two choices: our will, or God's will.
 Many times we think we know better, or know more than God, and desire for our will to be done.
 Sadly enough, this is most often the case.
 But God is sovereign, and that means that He is God and we are not.
 His will is important and His will is in our best interests.
 The best thing that we can do is to get our will in line with God's will.
 We do that through prayerful listening.

 Prayer is not because God needs us, but because we need God.

-Isaiah 40:17 says “All the nations are as nothing before Him, they are regarded by Him as less than nothing and meaningless.”
 God made us to serve him, not for God to serve us.
 God is complete in himself, if there were no other creatures in the universe, God would still be complete because he needs no one else.
 God created the human race not because He needs us, but rather for His pleasure.
 He created us to worship Him.
-Galatians 6:3 says “For if anyone thinks he is something when he is nothing, he deceives himself.”
+Galatians 6:3 (HSCB) says “For if anyone considers himself to be something when he is nothing, he deceives himself.”
 We should not fool ourselves into thinking God needs us.